perses/perses/docs/dac/go/variable.md

 listVar.Hidden(true)
 ```

 Define if the list variable is hidden.
-A hidden variable is a variable that is not displayed on the dashboard.
+A hidden variable is a variable not displayed on the dashboard.

 #### Variable Plugin Options

-See plugins DaC documentation at https://github.com/perses/plugins/tree/main/docs.
+See the relative documentation for each variable plugin.

 ## Example